Skip to main content

 Dead Reckoning: The Long Drift was developed by Garan Lorn.

-Dead Reckoning: The Long Drift has received positive reviews from players.
-Most players liked Dead Reckoning: The Long Drift for its replayability but disliked it for its story.
+Dead Reckoning: The Long Drift has received mostly positive reviews from players.
+Most players liked Dead Reckoning: The Long Drift for its replayability but disliked it for its gameplay.

 Dead Reckoning: The Long Drift is a single player game.